davin12345678910/CSE403_RCRSPTeam/reports/Week9_status_report.md

 ### Chairnet Muche
 what I did:
+I helped with setting up the host and helped with the comments making sure that the required comments are done on the front-end side of the project.

 what I learned:
+I learned that hosting a project on a website takes time and effort when especially trying to host for both the back end and the front end at the same time.

 What I had trouble on:
+I had trouble hosting the site but with the help of group members, we were able to host it.

 What I am stuck on:
+I am still not sure what we need to add for our final project,  because we only have about one week to do it.
+And I think we need to choose which last cases to add to our project before finalizing it.

 ### Foad Shariat